Skip to main content

 Be specific about what you do and how you help others.
 Providing numbers or data to back up your statements helps a lot here!

-Now that you've got a sweet Creator Profile, let's start connecting with fellow creators and scoring those recs.
+Now that you've got a sweet newsletter site, let's start connecting with fellow creators and scoring those recommendations.

 Recommend other creators first

 Take the initiative to recommend other creators even if they haven't recommended you.
-When they check their Creator Network settings, they may see that you've recommended them and decide to return the favor.
+They may see that you've recommended them and decide to return the favor.

 You can also create a social media post to share that you've recommended them, and then tag them in the post.
 If they see your post, they may recommend you back.